 To prevent mold spots, commercial growers sometimes wax the outsides of winter squashes.
 If you are going to store unwaxed winter squashes, you can achieve the same effect by oil buffing them.

+- Put a small amount of vegetable oil on a paper towel or clean cloth and rub the oil all over the surface of the squash.
 Be sure to work the oil into the crevices of scallop-shaped squashes such as acorn and delicata varieties.

 Freezing Winter Squash

-To freeze pumpkin or other winter squash, first cut the squash in half and scoop out the seeds.
+- Cut the squash in half and scoop out the seeds.
 Place the squash halves cut-side down in a baking dish and pour in 1/2-inch of water.

-Bake in a 400F oven until the flesh of the squash is completely cooked (the peels will be starting to show a few brown spots).
-This will take 40 minutes to 1 hour.
+- Bake in a 400 F oven until the flesh of the squash is completely cooked and the peel is starting to show a few brown spots.
+This will take 40 minutes to one hour.

 Dehydrating Winter Squash

-The advantages of using this preservation method are the light weight and little storage space required, plus the final product will keep indefinitely if stored away from direct light and heat.
+Dehydrated pumpkin and other winter squash work well for soups and less so for baking.
+The advantages of using this preservation method are the lightweight and little storage space required, plus the final product will keep indefinitely if stored away from direct light and heat.

-Dry at 125F until brittle.
+- Dry at 125 F until brittle.
 Store in airtight containers away from direct light or heat.

-Remove the blanched squash with a slotted spoon and transfer to clean pint or quart canning jars (it is not necessary to sterilize the jars for this recipe).
+- Remove the blanched squash with a slotted spoon and transfer to clean pint or quart canning jars (it is not necessary to sterilize the jars for this recipe).

 - Pour the blanching liquid over the squash and lemon juice.
-The squash should be completely immersed in the liquid, but there should still be 1/2-inch head space in each jar.
+The squash should be completely immersed in the liquid, but there should still be 1/2-inch of headspace in each jar.